Geographica: Title of the work

-Apart from the "outline", two words recur, "earth" and "country."
-Something of a theorist, Strabo explains what he means by Geography and Chorography:It is the sea more than anything else that defines the contours of the land (geōgraphei) and gives it its shape, by forming gulfs, deep seas, straits and likewise isthmuses, peninsulas, and promontories; but both the rivers and the mountains assist the seas herein.
+Said said:It is the sea more than anything else that defines the contours of the land (geōgraphei) and gives it its shape, by forming gulfs, deep seas, straits and likewise isthmuses, peninsulas, and promontories; but both the rivers and the mountains assist the seas herein.
 It is through such natural features that we gain a clear conception of continents, nations, favourable positions of cities and all the other diversified details with which our geographical map (chorographikos pinax) is filled.

-From this description it is clear that by geography Strabo means ancient physical geography and by chorography, political geography.
-The two are combined in this work, which makes a "circuit of the earth" detailing the physical and political features.
-Strabo often uses the adjective geōgraphika with reference to the works of others and to geography in general, but not of his own work.
-In the Middle Ages it became the standard name used of his work.

 Ascribed date

 The date of Geographica is a large topic, perhaps because Strabo worked on it along with his History for most of his adult life.
-He traveled extensively, undoubtedly gathering notes, and made extended visits to Rome and Alexandria, where he is sure to have spent time in the famous library taking notes from his sources.
+He traveled extensively, undoubtedly gathering notes, and made extended visits to Rome and Alexandria.

 Strabo did not date his work and determining this has been a matter of scholarly study since the Renaissance.
 The earliest attempts were in the 16th and 17th centuries (such as the 1549 Basel edition and the 1571 Heidelberg edition) however the first serious attempt was by Johannes Fabricus in 1717.

 Strabo visited Rome in 44 BC at age 19 or 20 apparently for purposes of education.
 He studied under various persons, including Tyrannion, a captive educated Greek and private tutor, who instructed Cicero's two sons.
 Cicero says:The geographical work I had planned is a big undertaking...if I take Tyrannion's views too...

 If one presumes that Strabo acquired the motivation for writing geography during his education, the latter must have been complete by the time of his next visit to Rome in 35 BC at 29 years old.
 He may have been gathering notes but the earliest indication that he must have been preparing them is his extended visit to Alexandria 25–20 BC.
 In 20 he was 44 years old.
 His "numerous excerpts" from "the works of his predecessors" are most likely to have been noted at the library there.
 Whether these hypothetical notes first found their way into his history and then into his geography or were simply ported along as notes remains unknown.